FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-08-18-world-management.md

 # how to upload a world to the server.

+## How to upload your world using the worlds page

+//work in progress

-## How to upload the world to the server using the File Manenger.
+## How to upload your world using the File Manenger.

 1. Log in to the [Dashboard](https://client.falixnodes.net/).